Phantom of the Paradise: Legacy

 "Hundreds of bands may tout cinematic references, yet few have them as hard-wired as Daft Punk.
 Guy-Manuel de Homem-Christo and Thomas Bangalter met two decades ago this year, at the perfect cinema-going ages of 13 and 12 ... the one movie which they saw together more than 20 times was Phantom of the Paradise, Brian De Palma's 1974 rock musical, based loosely around Phantom of the Opera (both this and Electroma feature 'a hero with a black leather outfit and a helmet')."

 Numerous Japanese artists and authors have designed characters that heavily resemble The Phantom.
-Some notable examples include Hirohiko Araki's Purple Haze, Kentaro Miura's Femto, Kazuma Kaneko's design for Illuyanka in the Shin Megami Tensei franchise and Digimon's Apocalymon and Beelzemon.
+Some notable examples include Hirohiko Araki's Purple Haze from Golden Wind, Kentaro Miura's Femto from Berserk, Kazuma Kaneko's design for Illuyanka in the Shin Megami Tensei franchise, and Digimon's Apocalymon and Beelzemon.

-The electrocution scene in Romeo's Distress was created in tribute to Beef's death on stage.
+The electrocution scene in the 2017 film Romeo's Distress was a reference to the scene where Beef (Graham) dies on stage.
+The title sequence for the first season of The Owl House includes a brief reference to The Phantom.

 On October 26, 2024, a 50th anniversary screening of the movie was held at the Majestic Theater in Dallas, one of the original filming sites representing the interiors of Swan's Paradise concert venue.
 It was followed by a Q&A with Paul Williams.
 On November 2, 2024, a 50th anniversary screening of the movie was held at the Burton Cummings Theatre in Winnipeg.
 It had a Q&A with Paul Williams, and three of the Juicy Fruits.